 Deter Your Cat

-If you catch your cat doing something bad, you can choose to put them into time out for a period of time.
-For example, if you catch your cat scratching your furniture, you can immediately lock them in the bathroom for a few minutes.
-Most cats don’t like being locked in a small space, so they will make the connection fairly quickly, hopefully!
+Time out works for kids, why can't it work for cats?
+Actually, it does!
+If you catch your kitty getting up to no good, put them in time-out in a small room for a few minutes.
+Most cats won't enjoy this, so they should make the connection fairly quickly!
 However, don’t leave them locked up for more than 20 to 30 minutes, no matter the crime!

 It’s no secret that most cats hate water.
-Therefore, it makes sense to use water as a deterrent to bad behavior.
-When you catch your cat doing something they aren’t supposed to, give them a spritz of water from a water bottle.
-With this disciplinary action, it’s important that your cat doesn’t realize that the water is coming from you.
+So it makes sense to use water as a deterrent to bad behavior.
+Give your cat one spritz of water every time they act out.
+One note though, it’s important that your cat doesn’t realize that the water is coming from you.
 You want them to connect the bad behavior to the water bottle, not to you!

 Reward Good Behavior